SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 Function Call Expression
 ~~~~~~~~~~~~~~~~~~~~~~~~

-:newTerm:`Function-style calls` calls consist of a function
+A :newTerm:`function call expression` consist of a function
 followed by its arguments in parenthesis.
 Arguments are separated by commas
-and support optional lables.
+and support optional labels.
-They have the following form
+They have the following form:
-(showing a function that takes no arguments,
-one that takes a single argument,
-and one that takes three arguments):

 .. syntax-outline::